Bioenergy offers many opportunities for businesses. Find the answers to commonly asked questions in this section.

 Q I am the owner of an SME.
 What can EBRI do to help me maximise the benefits from bioenergy?

 There are a number of ways EBRI can support your business to maximise opportunities in the bioenergy market.
-EBRI develops and provides practical bioenergy solutions for companies in the UK, Europe and beyond.
+EBRI develops and provides practical bioenergy solutions for companies in the West Midlands, UK and beyond.

 Q I am interested in investing in bioenergy.
 What opportunities does EBRI offer my company?

 Bioenergy offers investors an ethical, environmental and green investment which will provide a good return.
 It is an excellent choice for venture capitalists, fund managers and individual investors looking to build an ethical portfolio in the UK and beyond.
 It is also a smart investment for electricity generation, energy and waste management companies.

 EBRI is keen to talk to Fund Managers, individual investors, electrical generation, energy management and waste management companies wanting more information about investing in bioenergy.